Is Robinhood Safe?

 |

-Gold customers get the first $1,000 borrowed money for free.
-Margin accounts at Robinhood can short
+Gold customers get the first $1,000 of margin used included with the subscription.
+Margin accounts at Robinhood can support short

 Research and Education